SpaceQuark/SpaceQuark/README.md

 - 👋 Hi, I’m Richard Chen
 - 👀 I’m interested in the mathematical foundations as well as real-world applications of computer science
-- 🌱 I’m currently learning web development and deep learning
+- 🌱 I’m currently learning deep learning and web development
-- 🌼 Previous github @RichieTheSnowman

 <!---
 SpaceQuark/SpaceQuark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.